Xiphe/undertaker-toolbox-registry/Readme.md

 ### `decorateHelper({helper, provider})`

  - helper holds `takerInst.series` and `takerInst.parallel` by default
- - helper will be passed into the providers getTask method
+ - helper will be passed into the providers get method

 use to expose methods that should be available inside every task factory